Skip to content

 Metronidazole: It has both DNA damage via nitro radicals and anti-inflammatory effects, and is used orally or topically1).

-Mechanical and Physical Therapies
+Mechanical and Physical Therapy

-LipiFlow® thermal pulsation: A 12-minute procedure combining internal heating and external compression, reported to improve meibum secretion, TBUT, and subjective symptoms6).
+LipiFlow® thermal pulsation: A 12-minute procedure combining internal heating and external compression, reported to improve meibum secretion, TBUT, and subjective symptoms 6).

-TreatmentMechanism of ActionTypical RegimenNotes
+TreatmentMechanism of actionTypical regimenNotes

-Tea tree oil (T4O)AChE inhibition, direct miticidal effect1)8)50% once weekly + 10% daily for 1 month7)10)Ocular irritation reported in 52.5%4)
+Tea tree oil (T4O)AChE inhibition, direct miticidal effect 1)8)50% once weekly + 10% daily × 1 month 7)10)Ocular irritation reported in 52.5% 4)

 0.25% povidone-iodine/DMSOOxidative and anti-mite action11)Apply twice daily11)Case report level

-Q What home care can I do?
+Q What care can I do at home?

 A